MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Extending support for viewing MIP Protected PDF Files to different sovereignties (including GCCH).** Sovereign cloud customers (including GCCH) will be able to open MIP protected PDF content in Microsoft Edge.
 This change will be available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine. **Note:** This feature is an experiment.
 Admins can use the feature flag "**msMIPSovereigntyPdfViewSupport**" to test this feature.

-- **Copilot Page Context Policies.** To summarize and answer questions based on page context in Microsoft Edge, Copilot needs to be able to access the page content.
-We're providing two new policies to offer more flexibility for admins to customize Edge page context access across Copilot chats in Edge sidebar.
+- **Copilot browser Context Policies.**
+ To summarize and answer questions based on browser context in Microsoft Edge, Copilot needs to be able to access the browser context.
+We're providing two new policies to offer more flexibility for admins to customize Edge browser context access across Copilot chats in Edge sidebar.

    - [CopilotPageContext](/deployedge/microsoft-edge-policies#copilotpagecontext) - Control Copilot access to page contents for Microsoft Entra ID profiles.
    - [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) - Control Copilot with Commercial Data Protection access to page contents for Microsoft Entra ID profiles.
    - The [DiscoverPageContextEnabled](/deployedge/microsoft-edge-policies#discoverpagecontextenabled) policy is deprecated in Edge version 124 and will be obsoleted in Edge version 127.

+- **Updated profile management and customization controls.**
+Enhancing the profile management and customization experience through surfaced profile controls and an expanded range of default avatars.
+With these updates, users can effortlessly tailor their profiles to their preferences and select from a broader collection of profile avatars.

+- **Microsoft Edge migrates the updates experience into Browser Essentials.** Notifications on available Edge Updates will come from Browser Essentials instead of the Settings page for better visibility and experience.

+- **Desktop Shortcut for New Enterprise Devices.** New Microsoft Enterprise devices, including Windows Enterprise SKUs, Windows Server SKUs and any domain-joined or AAD-joined devices, running through Windows Out of Box Experience (OOBE) for the first time will see a Microsoft Edge desktop shortcut automatically created.
+This desktop shortcut provides users with an alternative way to access their Microsoft Edge browser without needing to manually pin and configure their set-up.

+- **Desktop Shortcut for New Enterprise Devices.** New Microsoft Enterprise devices, including Windows Enterprise SKUs, Windows Server SKUs and any domain-joined or AAD-joined devices, running through Windows Out of Box Experience (OOBE) for the first time will see a Microsoft Edge desktop shortcut automatically created.
+This desktop shortcut provides users with an alternative way to access their Microsoft Edge browser without needing to manually pin and configure their set-up.

+- **Updated profile options in new profile experience.** Many users unintentionally create empty profiles, cluttering their workspace and impeding their browsing experience.
+To reduce clutter and the likelihood of profile churn, updated First Run Experience (FRE) string options encourage users to sign-in and meaningfully create profiles for an improved browsing experience, or easily cancel unintentional creation.

+- **Updated default profile pill for EDU users in Edge for Business.** To improve the applicability of the current Edge for Business default visuals, users signed in with an EDU account will see the default profile pill label updated to "School".

+- **Updated profile management and customization controls.** Enhancing the profile management and customization experience through surfaced profile controls and an expanded range of default avatars.
+With these updates, users can effortlessly tailor their profiles to their preferences and select from a broader collection of profile avatars.

 ### Policy updates